-Social media platforms and content makers need to step up their game to rebuild trust with the public, Mike Conlow, head of technology consulting at Blue State Digital.
+Social media platforms and content makers need to step up their game to rebuild trust with the public, said Mike Conlow, head of technology consulting at Blue State Digital.
 Recent events have shaken the public’s trust in the truth of content and the safety of their data online, he told Velocitize Talks.

 All marketers need some amount of their customers’ data to operate effectively, but there is a commonsense process to determine what is really necessary, said Conlow.

 Data has made some levels of personalization common, but a more sophisticated level of personalization based on behavior and other attributes is still not common.
-“There’s a lot to be done to increase the quality of the experience,” he said. “it’s only when you put your email address into a form and press submit that we think of you as a real person or a real conversion.”
+“There’s a lot to be done to increase the quality of the experience,” he said.
+“It’s only when you put your email address into a form and press submit that we think of you as a real person or a real conversion.”

-Watch the full video of this interview below, plus other Velocitize Talks interviews, podcasts, and more in our YouTube channel.
+Watch the full video of this interview below, plus other Velocitize Talks interviews, podcasts, and more on our YouTube channel.